 At time of inception of autonomy, the college was offering 4 Undergraduate programs in Telugu and English medium with 16 subject combinations along with Certificate Courses and Add-on Courses.

-At present the College is offering 4 Postgraduate and 5 Undergraduate programs with 14 subject combinations, along with one P.G Diploma, two Certificate Courses and 44 Add-on Courses and 44 IDE Courses.
+At present the College is offering 5 Postgraduate and 15 Undergraduate programs with 15 subject combinations, along with one P.G Diploma, Certificate Courses, 88 SEC Courses for UG and 42 SEC Courses for PG, and GE courses 40 for UG and 12 for PG.
 The Examination Branch of the College conducts the semester-end examinations in the College.The Semester-end Examinations are conducted by the Examination branch of the college.

 The Examination Branch is totally computerized since 1990.
 The first computerized Memo was released by the Branch in the year 1991.
 The first Software was installed in the year 1992.